danowarr/synced-up-player/README.md

 ## Features

 - Independent TV and radio playback (each its own mpv process)
+- **Kodi backend** (TV only, alternative to pasting a link): control an already-running Kodi instance instead, including whatever DRM-protected content Kodi itself can already play — see "Kodi backend" below
 - **Stall-lock**: when either stream buffers, the other pauses and waits
-- **Local rolling buffer**: each stream is continuously re-recorded locally (via ffmpeg) into a 10-minute rolling window before playback, so pausing or catching up has real backlog to work with instead of hitting the upstream source's live edge after a few tens of seconds
+- **Local rolling buffer** (mpv backend only): each stream is continuously re-recorded locally (via ffmpeg) into a 10-minute rolling window before playback, so pausing or catching up has real backlog to work with instead of hitting the upstream source's live edge after a few tens of seconds
 - **Manual align**: nudge whichever stream is behind (temporary playback-speed increase) until they line up by ear
 - Mute and volume on both streams; fullscreen on TV
+- Kodi credentials can be saved (encrypted) so you don't retype them every session

 ## Getting started